Skip to content

 Cruise Terminal 8 (Disney)

-Drop-off: CT-8 is Disney's dedicated terminal — you'll know you're in the right place when the building starts looking magical.
-Follow port signs to Terminal 8.
+Drop-off: Cruise Terminal 8 is Disney's dedicated terminal — you'll know you're in the right place when the building starts looking magical.
+It's on Charles Rowland Dr on the north side of the port, in the group Port Canaveral signs as the A Terminals, so take SR-528 Exit 54A rather than 54B and follow the port signs to Terminal 8.
 The drop-off area is well-organized with Disney Cast Members directing traffic.
 Porters will take your checked luggage and tag it with your stateroom number.
 Tip $2-3 per bag.

 Cruise Terminal 10